 One of our favorite trick or treat spots with little ones is the hugely popular West 69th Street Halloween Party, that extends from Central Park West to Broadway along pretty brownstone-lined streets.
 Here, residents decorate the outside of their buildings and take turns serving candy treats on the stoops of each building, so kids and parents don’t have to be nervous about going inside a stranger’s apartment.
 It’s great fun, and the pedestrian-only zone is ideal for little ones to parade around in their Halloween costume and meet others.

 Ask any locals you meet about their neighborhood Halloween in New York City Halloween.
 We’ve seen some streets in the East 70s go all out with stoop-side candy baskets and great decorations, and even found a “haunted house” made of cardboard and flapping black garbage bags that was terrifying the little kids on West 90th Street.
-Mommy Poppins also has suggestions for safe trick or treating in several neighborhoods.
+Google your location for suggestions on safe trick or treating in several neighborhoods.

-Hudson River Park’s toddler-friendly Halloween Kidz Karnival takes over the riverfront on October 29 from noon to 5 pm, with free festivities all over Pier 26 (off Franklin Street).
-Get everyone dressed up and head over for Halloween-themed improv shows by the Story Pirates, plus face painting, mask decorating, magic acts, wax hands creation (weird!), spin art, cotton candy, rides and much more designed for ages 8 and under.
+Hudson River Park’s toddler-friendly Halloween Kidz Karnival takes over the riverfront, typically the last Sunday in October, with free festivities all over Pier 26 (off Franklin Street).
+Get everyone dressed up and head over for Halloween-themed improv shows, plus face painting, mask decorating, magic acts, wax hands creation (weird!), spin art, cotton candy, rides and much more designed for ages 8 and under.
 You’re sure to be in the Halloween spirit.
-Similar festivities take place October 28 at the Plaza at Lincoln Center, near Broadway at 64th Street, and it’s free.
+Similar festivities take place that weekend at the Plaza at Lincoln Center, near Broadway at 64th Street, and it’s free.

 Alternative Halloween in New York City Family Fun

-Visit the American Museum of Natural History the afternoon of October 28, when more than 30 of the Museum’s halls will be full of trick-or-treating, crafts, cartoon characters, and live performances.
+If you and the kids are terrified of T. Rex and friends, there’s no better fright than the Halloween Sleepover at the American Museum of Natural History October 12, which costs $150 per person– isn’t that cool?
+Alternatively, visit the museum the afternoon of October 26, when more than 30 halls will be full of trick-or-treating, crafts, cartoon characters and live performances.

-Stroll around Times Square from October 13 on, and pause at the Ripley’s Believe It or Not! the marquee at 234 West 42nd Street.
+Stroll around Times Square from mid-October on and pause at the Ripley’s Believe It or Not! marquee at 234 West 42nd Street.
 During Oddtober, you may catch free Sideshows outside this collection of eccentricities, so you’re bound to fit right in.
-Seriously, it’s an amazing, no-cost treat to watch sword swallowers and people knocking nails into their own heads and it goes on even when it’s not Halloween.
-Ripley’s is also hosting extra fun with free candy treats over the pre-Halloween weekend, special face painting artists, and much more through the 31st.
+Seriously, it’s an amazing, no-cost treat to watch sword swallowers and people knocking nails into their own heads… and it goes on even when it’s not Halloween.
+Ripley’s usually hosts extra fun with free candy treats over the pre-Halloween weekend, special face painting artists, and much more through the 31st.
 Bound to be memorable.

 The Boroughs are Terrifying Too